-FINANCIAL AID AWARD OFFER INFORMATION
+FINANCIAL AID OFFER INFORMATION

-• Financial aid as shown on your award offer is based on full-time enrollment.
-Amounts will be recomputed prior to disbursement each semester.
+- To finalize this offer go to northern.edu/offer.
+Login and navigate to your financial aid information.
+Accept or decline each type of aid listed.
+If accepting an amount less than what is listed, indicate the dollar amount you wish to receive. - Your financial aid offer is based on full-time enrollment.
 If you are enrolled less than full-time, your Pell Grant, SEOG, TEACH Grant, and/or SDEAF Grant will be reduced proportionately.